FJInfante/CoinCombination/README.md

-A straightforward Java program the utilizes a recursive method to find all possible combinations of a give set of numbers {1,2,3} that can add up to a target number {10}
+A straightforward Java program that utilizes a recursive method to find all possible combinations of a give set of numbers {1,2,3} that can add up to a target number {10}